kshitizregmi/kshitizregmi.github.io/_posts/2019-04-01-nepali-cash.md

   - Data Science
   - Nepali note classification
 ---
+This project aims to detect and recognize Nepali cash using transfer learning and the InceptionV3 model.
+The model achieved 93.03% accuracy on both test and validation data.

 ## Nepali Cash Detection and Recognition Using Transfer Learning and InceptionV3
-This project focuses on detecting and recognizing Nepali cash using transfer learning and the InceptionV3 model.
-The model achieved 93.03% accuracy on both test and validation data.

 [Repo](https://github.com/kshitizregmi/Nepali-Cash-Detection-Recognition)